 Economic and Community Development - Statement required to be submitted and approved by the council prior to commencement.
 It would be an obligation on the developer to enter into a local employment statement with the council in order to provide for economic and community development benefits.
 This could be in the form of commitments to sourcing building materials locally and the provision of jobs for local people in both the construction and end-use phases.

 Air Quality Improvements - Policy ENV8 of the Core Strategy advises that adequate and satisfactory mitigation measures must be secured for developments that generate an increase in the number of trips to and from a development site.
 The preference is for this to be provided through on-site provision.
+In this case the equivalent off-site contribution is £65,931.48.
 In lieu of a financial contribution it is considered that the provision of electric vehicle charging points, cycle parking provision, commitment to low emission delivery vehicles within the development will help to contribute to the aims of the Council's Air Quality Action Plan in respect of emission reduction initiatives.

-Nature Conservation Enhancements - The required enhancements can be sought by ensuring that the development takes place in accordance with the recommendations of the ecological appraisal and that details of enhancement measures are submitted for approval (by condition).
+Nature Conservation Enhancements - to an equivalent value of £15,851.16.
+The required enhancements can be sought by ensuring that the development takes place in accordance with the recommendations of the ecological appraisal and that details of enhancement measures are submitted for approval (by condition).